-Date

-\\\\, Director of the Ph.D.
-Program

-The Heller School for Social Policy and Management Brandeis University 415 South Street/MS 035 Waltham, MA 02454

-Dear \\\\\:

-I am writing to make arrangements for the hearing of my proposal or defense [state one] of my dissertation, which is entitled:

-[Insert title of either proposal or dissertation]

-I have consulted with my committee, and we have scheduled the proposal hearing or dissertation defense [state one] to be held on:

-(day, date) Tuesday, August 13, 2013

-(time) at 9:00-11:00 a.m.

-(place) Heller School, Room G53

-The members of my committee are:

-Name of Heller faculty member, Chairperson Name of Heller faculty member Name of Heller or outside member Name of outside member (list degree status, job title, name of organization and complete address)

-Thank you for your attention.
-If this meets with your approval please let me know.
+Date The Heller Schoo , Direct tor of the Ph.D.
+Program Brandeis University 415 South Street/J ity a Management Waltham, MA 02 Dear : ng to make arrangement, which is entitled: ents for the hearing of my proposal or defense [state one] [Insert title of of either proposal or dissertation] sulted with my commse [state one] to be he nittee, and we have scheduled the proposal hearing or eld on: (day, date) Tuesday, August 13, 2013 (time) (place) at 9:00-11:00 a.m.
+Heller School, Room G53 The memb pers of my committee are: Name of Heller • or outside member e member (list degree status, job title, name of organization ldress) Thank you ı for your attention.
+1 If this meets with your approval please let me know.
 Sincerely,